learnrelay/learnrelay/content/routes/react-router-relay.md

 </Router>
 ```

 In this example, we initialized the routes in our application using the **Router** component, which requires environment, render, and history arguments.
-Then, we told the routes that whenever the root path is active, please aggregate a fragment defined in the HomePage container with the ViewerQueries and send it to a remote server.
+We then told the routes to please aggregate a fragment defined in the HomePage container with the ViewerQueries and send it to a remote server whenever the root path is active.
 The returned data will be kept inside the **Relay.Store** and also available in the HomePage via `props`.

 > React Router Relay actually uses Relay.Renderer behind the scenes to combine a fragment with a query.
 It makes sure that the data is available before the component gets rendered to the screen.

 ## Step 04: Integrating React Router Relay

 In this step, we will create two paths for creating and viewing a Pokemon.
-Let's get started!
-We'll first open the `src/index.js` and start by setting our paths:
+To start, lets first open the `src/index.js` and set our paths:

 ```javascript
 // src/index.js